 Maintain Regular Backups:

-You can drive a blog/site with restored data with a proper backup.
-To ease this task, WordPress provides you with free plugins that will easily backup and restore your entire website in case of any problem.
+Proper backup is essential for driving a blog or site with restored data.
+To ease this task, WordPress provides free plugins that will quickly backup and restore your entire website in case of any problem.

 Use Security Plugins:

-Protecting your site from attacks or vulnerabilities keeps your website in a better position on the search engine.
-In its plugins store, likewise other plugins, WordPress provides security plugins too.
-These popular plugins help you to reduce threats or vulnerabilities and secure your site.
+Protecting your site from attacks or vulnerabilities keeps it in a better position on the search engine.
+WordPress provides security plugins and other plugins in its plugin store.
+These popular plugins help you reduce threats or vulnerabilities and secure your site.

 Two-Factor Authentication:

-Two-factor authentication is nothing but a two-step verification process.
-It provides an extra security layer and stops gaining hacker access to the user’s account.
+Two-factor authentication is a two-step verification process.
+It provides an extra security layer and prevents hackers from accessing the user’s account.

-The most common types of attack are the Brute-force attack.
+The most common type of attack is the brute-force attack.
 In this attack, hackers try many combinations of usernames and passwords multiple times until it gets in.

-Two-factor authentication secures your website by requiring a password to log in, and a unique code sent to your mobile.
+Two-factor authentication secures your website by requiring a login password and a unique code sent to your mobile.

 WordPress provides two-factor authentication plugins.

 If you are using JetPack, I recommend using the Single Sign-On feature.
-It handles the authentication part of WordPress.
+It handles WordPress’s authentication.

 Files and Directory Permissions:

-To enable certain functions, WordPress may need access to write files in your wp-content directory.
-To do so, you need to specify files and directories with who and what can read, write, modify, and access them.
+WordPress may need access to write files in your WP-content directory to enable certain functions.
+You must specify files and directories with who and what can read, write, modify, and access them.

-Permissions changes host to host.
+Permissions change from host to host.
 These variations include changing them to be more restrictive.

 The default permission scheme should be: